Open a document in Pages on iPad

 Tap a thumbnail to open a document.

-To make changes to the document, tap at the top of the screen.
+To make changes to the document, you may need to tap at the top of the screen.

-By default, documents you receive from someone else are set to reading view.
-You can interact with text and objects in the document, but to make any changes, you must switch to editing view.
-If you don’t see at the top of the screen, then the document is already in editing view.
-For more information, see Prevent accidental editing.
+Documents you receive from someone may open in reading view.
+In reading view, you can view content and perform basic tasks in the document, but to make any changes, you must switch to editing view.
+If you can’t see at the top of the screen, then the document is already in editing view.
+See Prevent accidental editing.

 When you open a Pages document that uses fonts that you don’t have, a missing font notification appears briefly at the top of the page.
 If you want to see which fonts are missing and which replacement fonts are being used, tap Show.
 To permanently replace those fonts in this document, tap Resolve Font Warnings, then tap Resolve.